nopnop2002/esp-idf-mirf/http/README.md

 Set the wireless communication direction.

 ### HTTP to Radio
-Subscribe with HTTP and send to Radio.
+Receive from HTTP and send to Radio.
 ESP32 acts as HTTP Server.
 You can use curl as HTTP Client.
 ```sh ./http-client.sh```